leiferlab/NeRVEclustering/README.txt

 ======Output Files ========

+EARLY OUTPUT FILES

+Along the way, the pipeline produces some useful alignment files for timing and image alignment.

+hiResData.mat - 	data for each frame of HiMag video.
+This contains the information about the imaging plane, position of the stage, timing, and which volume each frame belongs to.
+Fields:
+	Z - 		z voltage from piezo for each frame, indicating the imaging plane. frameTime -	time of each frame after flash alignment in seconds. stackIdx -	number of the stack each frame belongs to.
+Each volume recorded is given an increasing number starting at 1 for the first volume.
+For example, the first 40 images will belong to stackIdx=1, then the next 40 will have stackIdx=2 etc etc… imSTD - 	standard dev of each frame xpos and ypos - stage position for each frame flashLoc -	index of the frame of each flash

+*note some of these fields have an extra point at the end, just remove it to make everything the same size

+*flashTrack.mat - 1xN vector where N is the number of frames in the corresponding video.
+The values of flashTrack are the mean of each image.
+It will show a clear peak when a flash is triggered.
+This can be used to align the videos.

+*YAML.mat - 1xN vector where N is the number of frames in the corresponding video.
+Each element of the mcdf has all of the metadata for each frame of the video.
+Using this requires code from https://github.com/leiferlab/MindControlAccessUtils.git github repo.

+alignments.mat - 	set of affine transformations between videos feeds.
+Each has a "tconcord" field that works with matlab’s imwarp function.
+Fields:
+	lowresFluor2BF-	Alignment from low mag fluorescent video to low mag behavior video S2AHiRes -	Alignment from HiMag Red channel to HiMag green channel.
+This alignment is prior to cropping of the HiMag Red channel.
+	Hi2LowResF -	Alignment from HiMag Red to low mag fluorescent video

+FINAL OUTPUT FILES

 The result of the pipeline is various .mat files that contain neural signals and coordinates.
 The main output is heatData.mat

 heatData.mat